balzua/struct-graphql/README.md

 ## Running the application
 Use `docker-compose up -d` to run the application.
 The application will be available on port 4000 of the container.
 This will seed the database with starting data.
-To restart the server while preserving changes made to the database, use `docker-compose restart app` to restart the web server only.
+To restart the server while preserving changes made to the database, use `docker-compose restart struct-graphql_app` to restart only the web server.

 ## Running tests
 To run the tests on a running container: `docker exec struct-graphql npm test`.